Belleville High School (Michigan): History

 During the Winter of 2010, the Van Buren Public Schools Board of Education approved the accelerated schedule that the architect of Fanning Howey and Granger Construction presented.
 The new Belleville High School was built just east of the location where the old Belleville High School stood.
 The new school was completed in the Summer of 2012 and school was in session for the first time (at the new school) on September 4, 2012.
-The class of 2013 will be the first to graduate from the new school.
+The class of 2013 was the first to graduate from the new school.

 As of August 2012, the old Belleville High School was demolished, excluding the music wing, auditorium, and cafeteria.
+The current building is still in use today.

 WBHS Channel 19

 In 2000, Comcast set the school up with an educational access station which would come to be called WBHS Channel 19.
 The station is almost entirely run by students taking the year-long "Channel 19" course with only the aid of one instructor and the occasional alumni volunteer.
 The station broadcasts the daily produced morning announcements, student projects, Semi-annual live telethons and other events from around the area which are either taped by the high school's T.E.C.
 Club or submitted by parents & staff.
 The station itself is shown on channel 19 as well as HD channel 902 in Comcast's Van Buren Township Corp, 9502.